-Q. We're a family of four with an income of $47,000 a year.
-What kinds of subsidies are available to help us purchase insurance through the exchanges?
+We're a family of four with an income of $50,000 a year.
+What kinds of subsidies are available to help us purchase health insurance through the exchanges?

-A. The government offers two types of subsidies for people who buy their own insurance in the state’s marketplaces (a.k.a. health insurance exchanges).
-Based on your income and family size, you would be eligible for both of them.
-In addition, in most states, your children will be eligible for the Children’s Health Insurance Program (CHIP) or Medicaid.
+There are two types of subsidies for people who buy their own insurance in the state’s marketplaces (a.k.a. health insurance exchanges).
+Based on your income and family size, you would be eligible for both of them — and premiums subsidies are larger than they used to be, thanks to the American Rescue Plan.
+And your children will be eligible for the Children’s Health Insurance Program (CHIP) or Medicaid.

 Premium tax credits

-Cost-sharing subsidies will also increase the AV of your Silver plan to between 73 percent and 94 percent.
-Normally, Silver plans have an AV of 70 percent.
+Cost-sharing subsidies also increase the AV of your Silver plan to between 73% and 94%.
+Normally, Silver plans have an AV of about 70%.
 But for enrollees eligible for cost-sharing subsidies, Silver plans will have higher AV.
 For enrollees with household income between:

 - 100% to 150% of FPL, AV is increased to 94% (better than a Platinum plan)

 - 150% to 200% of FPL, AV is increased to 87% (nearly as good as a Platinum plan – your family would be in this range)